Wa165 is the only remaining Wa class steam locomotive ion the world. It was built in the Hillside workshops in Dunedin (New Zealand) in 1897.

 Our excursions currently run between Gisborne and Muriwai.
 One of our carriages was built in 1936 and has been restored to original condition, complete with the roll-over seating to change the direction of travel.
 All of the other carriages are fully air conditioned to keep you cool.

-Come and join us for a relaxing steam ride trip over the summer season between Christmas and into the New Year.
-Its a perfect way to spend a lazy afternoon during the busy holiday period.
-The trip runs between Gisborne and Muriwai and all but one of our carriages are fully air conditioned for your cool comfort.
-Remember the trip encompasses some unique features such as crossing the main Gisborne airport runway (the only train ride in the Southern Hemisphere to do so) and across the Waipaoa river bridge.
-Also the excursion gives you a unique showcase of the stunning seascape of Poverty Bay with Young Nick's Head in the background as well as our world famous fertile agriculture landscape.
+The journey encompasses some unique features such as crossing the main Gisborne airport runway (the only train in the world to cross the main runway of a fully operational airport, so watch out for aircraft) and also crossing the Waipaoa river bridge (the longest river bridge in the North Island).
+The excursion also gives you a unique showcase of the stunning seascape of Poverty Bay with Young Nick's Head in the background, as well as our world famous fertile agriculture landscape.

 For the latest information on our excursions, see our Timetable & Bookings Page.

 Wa165 is also available for special charters such as the Chardonnay Express.
 Read a review of the 2019 Chardonnay Express - A Gisborne Wine Festival Event

 For more details on special charters, please contact us.